TylerTemp/SaintsField/Docs~/README.md

 *   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
 No use for non-list/array.
 *   `bool noFold=false`: when `True`, always expand the buttons
+*   `EObsolete obsolete=EObsolete.Remove`: when using on an enum, controls how values marked with `[Obsolete]` are displayed:
+    *   `EObsolete.Remove`: hide obsolete values
+    *   `EObsolete.Disable`: show obsolete values as disabled buttons
+    *   `EObsolete.Include`: show obsolete values as selectable buttons
 *   Allow Multiple: No

 Use property/field/function as options